pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

          tensor in COO format may contain zero values that are not accounted in `nnz`

-       With the introduction of nonzero fill value, the misuse of acronym NNZ will deepen because with nonzero fill value the sparse tensor may have no zero elements, e.g. `torch.full((10, 10), 1.0, layout=torch.sparse_coo)` for which `nnz` would be `0`.
+       With the introduction of nonzero fill values, the misuse of acronym NNZ will get worse because with nonzero fill value the sparse tensor may have no zero elements, e.g. `torch.full((10, 10), 1.0, layout=torch.sparse_coo)` for which `nnz` would be `0`.